Bicycle rules, standards and safety

 There are standard requirements that need to be met before a bicycle can be considered legal for use on roads and shared paths.

-For the rules and regulations related to bicycles, please see the Department's Cycling rules booklet or visit the Road Safety Commission cycling web pages.
+For the rules and regulations related to bicycles, please visit the Road Safety Commission cycling web pages.

 |Australasian Legal Information Institute (AustLII): Road Traffic Code 2000 - Reg 228|